Schengen travel insurance for U.K nationals

-If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with the Schengen Zone of countries.
-However, this may change after January 2021, when the transition period following Britain’s exit from the European Union (EU) and the end of its transition period at the end of 2020.
+If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with the Schengen Zone of countries, despite Britain’s departure from the European Union (EU) and the end of its transition period at the end of 2020.

 AXA’s travel insurance plans offer you peace of mind, allowing you to enjoy certain guarantees in the event of hospitalization: assistance for solo travelers, an extension of your stay, daily compensation, and much more.

-What else do I need to know when applying for a Schengen Visa in the U.K.?
+Do I need to know anything else to apply for a Schengen Visa in the U.K.?